This is a documentation for Board Game Arena: play board games online !

 We are using the BGA framework's getObjectListFromDB() that formats the result of this SQL query in a PHP array with x, y and player attributes.
 We add it to the result associative array with the key board.

 Last, we process this array client side.
 Let's place a token on the board for each array item.
-We'll do this in our Javascript setup method under // TODO: Set up your game interface here, according to "gamedatas".
+We'll do this in our Javascript setup method under the code we added to generate the squares.

-This will result in a removal or edit of the previously added line this.addTokenOnBoard(2, 2, this.player_id);
+This will result in a removal or edit of the previously added line this.addDiscOnBoard(2, 2, this.player_id);

 for( var i in gamedatas.board )